-15 Separate subsidies are provided to aided primary, aided secondary and special schools to pay the Long Service Payment for non-teaching staff employed under Administration Grant/Revised Administration Grant.
+16 Separate subsidies are provided to aided primary, aided secondary and special schools to pay the Long Service Payment for non-teaching staff employed under Administration Grant/Revised Administration Grant.
 Aided primary and special schools may also claim reimbursement of the Severance Payment for these staff following the prevailing procedures.
 As for aided secondary schools, the Severance Payment of the non-teaching staff should be paid through Administration Grant, which is not reimbursable.

-- (i) fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc.; - (ii) entertainment expenses such as lunch/dinner for staff not related to discharge of duties16; - (iii) loans to staff or third parties; - (iv) administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - (v) donations; and - (vi) any other items announced via circular/circular memorandum issued by the EDB from time to time.
+- (e) Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG: - (i) entertainment expenses such as lunch/dinner for staff not related to discharge of duties17; - (ii) fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, medical expenses, travelling expenses18, etc.; - (iii) loans to staff or third parties; - (iv) administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - (v) donations; and - (vi) any other items announced via circular/circular memorandum issued by the EDB from time to time.

 In the event that expenditure is found improperly charged to the EOEBG, the EDB shall request the school concerned to explain the anomalies.
-In the absence of acceptable explanation, the school should make good such expenditure by charging it to its own funds.
+In the absence of acceptable explanation, the school should make good such expenditure by charging it to its own funds. (updated on 1 September 2016)